 Students must adhere to the following graduation requirements:

-- 1. Be officially admitted to the program or declare their major within the first 12 credit hours of coursework at the District. - 2.
-Must take at least 51% of their degree or certificate requirements in an on-campus, face-to-face environment.
+1. Be officially admitted to the program or declare their major within the first 12 credit hours of coursework at the District.

 Prior to the semester in which the students intend to graduate, they must: